stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

 ###Today's dataset

 For this lesson and the next, you'll be working with [Apple](http://www.apple.com) stock price data.
 The data was pulled from [Google Finance](http://finance.google.com) in January 2014.
 There is one row for each day (indicated in the `date` field). `open` and `close` are the opening and closing prices of the stock on that day. `high` and `low` are the high and low prices for that day. `volume` is the number of shares traded on that day.
+Some data has been intentionally removed for the sake of this lesson.
 Check it out for yourself:

     SELECT * FROM tutorial.aapl_historical_stock_price